 Investment and Improvement

-In Fife we are committed to deliver 2,700 new affordable homes by May 2017.
-Collaboration between ourselves, affordable housing providers, Housing Associations, private developers and Scottish Government initiatives.
-Together we are delivering modern, fit for purpose, energy efficient homes.
+In Fife we are committed to deliver 2,700 new affordable homes by May 2017 through collaboration between ourselves, affordable housing providers, Housing Associations, private developers and Scottish Government initiatives.
+Together we are delivering modern, fit-for-purpose, energy-efficient homes.

 Watch our video to see how new homes are changing the lives of their new tenants:

 Homes are under construction, going through the planning process or still at proposal stage.
 Find out what’s planned for your area here:

 These new homes offer a real mix of house types.
 The Council’s new homes range from 1 to 7 bedrooms to complement our existing range of properties.
 We are bringing derelict land (like brownfield sites) back into use or redeveloping derelict buildings into modern day housing.

 The homes built by the Council as part of this programme exceed industry standards.
 Including important features, sprinkler systems, innovative technologies, increased insulation standards and high air tightness.
 In turn this contributes to tackling fuel poverty and improving living standards.

 Fife’s Affordable Housing Programme is one of the largest in Scotland.
 The End of Programme Phase 2 Report 2012-17 provides key impacts and achievements associated with the delivery.

 How do I apply for one of these new homes?

 The allocation of new build homes to existing tenants in housing need - such as those in overcrowded or under-occupied houses.
 This makes the tenant’s old home available for us to allocate to someone else on the Housing Register.